 There are many problems related to -adic numbers that have not been explored much, if at all.
 Thus there are plenty of opportunities to start on research projects based on material in the class, and we will include some possible problems on the problem sets.

 This class will meet on Tuesdays and Wednesdays for ten weeks from 6:30–8:30 PM in Palo Alto, starting on April 3rd.
 Click here to apply!
-Applications are due February 25th.
+The regular application deadline has already passed, but we are still able to accept a few more applications on a first-come first-serve basis.